Ameba-AIoT/ameba-arduino-doc/source/FAQ/disable_nn_logs.rst

 Yes, it is possible.

-Navigate to "Tools" -> "System: Multimedia".
+Navigate to :guilabel:`Tools -> System: Multimedia`

 To view only video logs, select **Video/OSD logs only**.
 Otherwise, choose Disable all to turn off all logs.